 The impact of UV rays on wine grapes

 Those who study these vineyards believe that one of the most significant impacts of elevation is UV-B. (One of the two types of ultraviolet rays from the sun, UV-B boasts the higher energy levels of the two.)
 Because the atmosphere is thinner the higher you go, grapes grown at higher altitudes have to find ways to protect themselves from these damaging rays.
-According to the Catena Institute, the result is not only thicker skinned grapes but ones with greater aromatics.
+According to the Catena Institute, the result is not only thicker-skinned grapes but ones with greater aromatics.

 For red wines this can mean richer skin extractions.
 (White wines tend to have very little skin contact during the winemaking process.
-So although the impact of UV rays on grape skins would have some influence, this characteristic potentially has greater impact on reds than white wines.)
+So although the impact of UV rays on grape skins would have some influence, this characteristic potentially has a greater impact on reds than white wines.)